-Loans due to related parties of \$485,915 (F2017 - \$nil) represent cash advances provided by GPI.
-During F2018, cash loans of \$545,985 were provided by GPI and a Company director, of which \$60,070 was repaid.
-Subsequent to October 31, 2018, the Company repaid an additional \$50,045 of these loans.
-These loans were provided for working capital purposes and to fund Kandiole Project expenditures and are unsecured, due on demand and non-interest bearing.
+Loans due to related parties of \$435,870 (October 31, 2018 - \$485,915) represent cash advances provided by GPI. \$50,045 of these cash loans were repaid during the current quarter of F2019.
+These loans were originally provided for working capital purposes and to fund Kandiole Project expenditures and are unsecured, due on demand and non-interest bearing.